Beyond the Beach: Where to Make Waves in Prince Edward County 🎣 🛶 ⛵

 On The Menu: A County dining must-try is the local, fresh-water catch-of-the-day, often perch or pickerel.
 And, of course, all food tastes better enjoyed with a side of waterfront!

-Check out these restaurants for their beautiful waterscape panoramas, all unique in their own way: County Cider Company (Lake Ontario), Drake Devonshire Inn (Lake Ontario), The Lighthouse Restaurant (Picton Harbour), Miller House Café & Brasserie (Bay of Quinte), Inn at Lake-on-the-Mountain (Lake-on-the-Mountain), North Docks (Wellington Bay), The Restaurant at Waupoos Winery (Lake Ontario), The Restaurant on the Knoll at Isaiah Tubbs (West Lake), and The View at Picton Golf and Country Club (Picton Bay).
+Check out these restaurants for their beautiful waterscape panoramas, all unique in their own way: County Cider Company (Lake Ontario), Drake Devonshire Inn (Lake Ontario), The Lighthouse Restaurant (Picton Harbour), The Restaurant at Waupoos Winery (Lake Ontario), The Restaurant on the Knoll at Isaiah Tubbs (West Lake), and The View at Picton Golf and Country Club (Picton Bay).

-For classic County-caught fish and chips, try Sand & Pearl, voted one of Canada’s best new restaurants by en Route magazine and a smorgasbord of delights from the sea.
+For classic County-caught fish and chips, try the Blue Sail on Main Street Picton, which has a fish market attached.
+Or Sand & Pearl, voted one of Canada’s best new restaurants by en Route magazine and a smorgasbord of delights from the sea.